MIT-SPARK/Hydra/README.md

     <img src="doc/media/hydra.GIF">
 </div>

-This repository contains code to build DSGs (both offline and incrementally) and is primarily based on the paper ["Hydra: A Real-time Spatial Perception System for 3D Scene Graph Construction and Optimization"](http://www.roboticsproceedings.org/rss18/p050.pdf).
+This repository contains code to build 3D Dynamic Scene Graphs (DSGs) --both offline and incrementally-- and is primarily based on the paper ["Hydra: A Real-time Spatial Perception System for 3D Scene Graph Construction and Optimization"](http://www.roboticsproceedings.org/rss18/p050.pdf).
 If you find this code relevant for your work, please consider citing this paper.
 A bibtex entry is provided below:

 ```
 @article{hughes2022hydra,
-    title={Hydra: A Real-time Spatial Perception Engine for 3D Scene Graph Construction and Optimization},
+    title={Hydra: A Real-time Spatial Perception System for {3D} Scene Graph Construction and Optimization},
     fullauthor={Nathan Hughes, Yun Chang, and Luca Carlone},
     author={N. Hughes and Y. Chang and L. Carlone},
     booktitle={Robotics: Science and Systems (RSS)},